Workplace Fire Safety: 6 Prevention Tips

 - Clearly articulate all major fire hazards

 - Instruct employees on how to properly handle and store hazardous materials

 - Educate employees on potential ignition sources and their control

 - Communicate what fire protection equipment is in place to handle each major hazard

 - Communicate evacuation protocol and how to use your company’s fire alarm system and emergency notification system

-- Include procedures to control the accumulation of flammable and combustible waste materials
+- Include procedures to control the accumulation of flammable liquids and combustible waste materials

 - Include safeguards on heat-producing equipment to prevent the accidental ignition of combustible materials

 - Develop a list that contains the names/job titles of internal fire safety wardens

 It should be noted that employers must inform their people of any fire hazards they could be exposed to while performing on the job.
 In addition, employers should review the fire prevention plan with all employees.